D4rk-5ky/Syncerate/commented_code_map.md

 This module contains all optional email, MQTT, and Home Assistant behavior.

+### `BROKEN_PIPE_SUCCESS_SUBJECT`

+Stores the exact requested warning-success email subject: `Syncerate Succsful - WARNING BROKEN PIPE`.
+Keeping it in one constant prevents the logged/body wording and mail subject from drifting apart.

 ### `backup_header_text(app_config)`

 Builds the optional backup-title/comment prefix reused by all email variants.